hiep1810/fastapi-whisper-server/README.md

     -   `language` (optional): The language of the audio.
 If not provided, Whisper will try to auto-detect the language.
     -   `format` (optional): The desired output format.
 Can be `srt` (default) or `txt`.

-    The server will return the transcription as a file.
+The server will return a task ID.
+You can use the dashboard to check the status of the transcription.

-## API Endpoint
+## API Endpoints

 ### `POST /transcribe`

-Transcribes an audio file.
+Submits an audio file for transcription.

 **Form Data:**